exercism/python/concepts/itertools/about.md

-#TODO: Add introduction for this concept.
+#TODO: Add about for this concept.